TaoStarlit/English/ZT_LTnote.md

     - here, what is the distribution issue?
     - there are actually some absence between grandparent nodes and grandson nodes, whick look like the MLP (MultiLayer Perceptron)
     - 8.1.2 generative model
+### 8.1.2 Generative model
+ascestral sampling

+### 8.1.3 Discrete Varialbe
+1. map back to one hot
+2. From a graphical perspective, we have reduced the number of parameters by dropping links in the graph, at the expense of having a restricted class of distribution.
+3. shared parameter: Dirichlet priors

+## 16 combined model
+in temp

 # Express logically